bterwijn/NQueens/docs/Approach.md

    state-space(n) = n!
 ```

-As a result conflicts can only arrise on either the 'Top-Left' or
+As a result conflicts can only occur on either the 'Top-Left' or
 'Top-Right' diagonals.
 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/Diagonals.png" height="400" >